 # The Plot

-Often called "that western in the snow" the film is set in Utah, near the end of the 19th Century, during a very cold winter.
-Outlaws who have taken shelter in the hills around the town of Snow Hill, must descend into the valley for food.
-Snow Hill has become a muster place for bounty hunters, who simply waylay the outlaws and slaughter them to collect the bounty.
-The leader of the bounty hunters, Tigrero (called Loco in the English version), has joined hands with corrupt banker (and justice of peace of the region) Pollycot, who wants to ‘clean up’ the valley.
+Outlaws have taken shelter in the hills around the town of Snow Hill, but they must descend into the valley for food.
+Bounty hunters simply waylay the outlaws in order to slaughter them and to collect the bounty.
+Their leader, Tigrero (called Loco in the English version), has joined hands with corrupt banker (and justice of peace of the region) Pollycot, who wants to ‘clean up’ the valley.
 The only opposition comes from a mysterious mute gunslinger called Silence, who always draws second, but shoots first.
 A black woman whose husband is killed, offers Silence $ 1000 to kill Tigrero.
 Silence accepts the job and becomes ‘a bounty hunter who hunts bounty hunters’, but when he tries to provoke Tigrero to a duel, the latter puts aside his guns because he knows Silence would never shoot an unarmed man.
 The sheriff wants to hand over Tigrero to the authorities, but outside of town he is outsmarted by the ruthless bounty killer.
-When Tigrero returns to Snow Hill there is nobody left to prevent a massacre: Silence was already wounded during the shootout in the saloon and later Pollycot has scorched his hands, so he is no longer able to use his gun.
-In the bleakest finale of all westerns, everybody who can be called remotely good, is slaughtered, while the baddies ride off into the sunset (or the sunrise), free from care: the snow will preserve the corpses, so they can come back later to collect them.
+When Tigrero returns to Snow Hill there is nobody left to prevent a massacre: Silence was already wounded during the shootout in the saloon and later Pollycot has scorched his hands, so he is no longer able to use his gun ...

 # The great silence